A posteriori existence for the Keller-Segel model via a finite volume - finite element scheme: Stability results

 \subsection{Stability via a Generalized Gronwall Lemma}

 One possible stability framework is proposed in \cite{Kolbe2023,Kwon2023}.
 There, the Generalized Gronwall Lemma \cite[Proposition 6.2]{Bartels2015nonlinear} is prominently used.
-We use an adjusted version of the Generalized Gronwall Lemma, which reads as \begin{Proposition}[Adjusted Generalized Gronwall Lemma] Suppose that the non-negative functions $y_1 \in C([0, T]), y_2 \in L^1([0, T]), a \in L^{\infty}([0, T])$, the real numbers $A, B \geq 0$ and $\beta>0$ satisfy
+We use an adjusted version thereof, which reads as \begin{Proposition}[Adjusted Generalized Gronwall Lemma] Suppose that the non-negative functions $y_1 \in C([0, T]), y_2 \in L^1([0, T]), a \in L^{\infty}([0, T])$, the real numbers $A, B \geq 0$ and $\beta_1 , \beta_2>0$ satisfy

 for all $T^{\prime} \in[0, T]$.
 Set $E:=\exp \left(\int_0^T a(t) \ d t\right)$ and suppose there exists a $\delta > 1$ such that the condition

 is satisfied.
 We then have

 \end{Proposition} \begin{proof} We assume first that $A>0$, set $\theta:=\delta A E$, and define